Last Updated on by Mitch Rezman

 Talk to him sweetly and let him come to you – in the meantime keep him away from your face just to be safe.

-Keep small chew sticks and toy parts, etc on hand to stick into your birds beak if it appears that the beak is looking for skin.
+Keep small chew sticks and toy parts, etc on hand to stick into your bird’s beak if it appears that the beak is looking for skin.

-If you spent a lot of time with your husband the former, he may have began to bond with your husband so it’s still going to take time for the three of you to share each other’s company.
+If you spent a lot of time with your husband the former, he may have begun to bond with your husband so it’s still going to take time for the three of you to share each other’s company.

 Hubby just uncovered him and turned the TV on when he went to work.

-Think about – what if your mom went out-of-town & your dad locked you up when you usually were out having fun all day – you’d be pissed but you’d get over it.
+Think about – what if your mom went out of town & your dad locked you up when you usually were out having fun all day – you’d be pissed but you’d get over it.

 That makes sense.
 Thanks.
 Love my Feather Baby.